Italy in April: Discover The Country’s Spring Secrets

 • Spring Time: The gardens and parks across Italy come alive with flowers in full bloom.
 That's why April is an ideal time for nature lovers and photographers.
 The landscapes are dotted with colorful flowers, from the famous tulips to the delicate cherry blossoms.

 • Seasonal Cuisine: Italian cuisine in April features fresh spring ingredients, like artichokes and asparagus, which are celebrated in local dishes.
-It’s an opportunity to enjoy seasonal specialties you won’t find at other times of the year.
+It’s an opportunity to enjoy Italian seasonal specialties you won’t find at other times of the year.

-Italy in April - Weather
+• Weather in Italy in April

 italy-in-april-3.jpg